See customer feedback from over 100 review sites in one placeRequest a demo

-Multiple marketing studies seem to suggest that consumers place more credence in testimonials, peer reviews, and word of mouth than they do on marketing copy and branding strategies.
+Multiple marketing studies seem to suggest that consumers place more credence in testimonials, peer reviews, and voice of customer than they do on marketing copy and branding strategies.

 With this in mind, both marketers and merchandisers can benefit from ensuring their digital marketing channels as well as their offline collateral smartly and seamlessly incorporate consumer reviews.
 To best understand and discover the opportunities available to leverage consumer-generated media, a business must first identify its digital channels.